usha1506/project-pizza/README.md

 As a challenge to enhance your coding skills, consider refactoring the entire code by replacing the existing if, else-if, and else conditionals with a more streamlined and organized approach using JavaScript's switch case structure.
 By doing so, you'll improve code readability and maintainability, making it easier to manage various scenarios and outcomes in a more structured manner.

+We recommend creating an extra script.js file under the name `switch.js` to have both code syntax avaible.

 ### How to Approach the Stretch Goal:

 - Review the Existing Code: Take a thorough look at your current code to understand the logic, conditions, and branches that determine the flow of the program based on user choices.